AcChosen/VR-Stage-Lighting/README.md

 - uDesktopDuplication 1.6.0 (https://github.com/hecomi/uDesktopDuplication/releases/tag/v1.6.0) (for working with in-Editor; must be 1.60, Unity 2018.4 causes 1.70 to break for some reason)
 - AudioLink (https://github.com/llealloo/vrc-udon-audio-link)
 - Open BroadCast Software (or streaming software of your choice)
-- VR Stage Lighting Grid Node (For DMX control, more info below)
+- VR Stage Lighting Grid Node (For DMX control, more info below.
+Purchase it here: https://gumroad.com/l/xYaPu)
 - Atleast one extra screen that can support 16:9 resolutions.
 - The latest release: